 Where did the year go?
 Did it not feel like the longest year of your life?
 These are two of the most frequently asked questions by many.
-The COVID-19 pandemic has changed life drastically for so many Americans.
+The COVID-19 pandemic has changed life drastically for so many Americans, including the workers comp lawyers PA and staff at Pearson Koutcher Law.
 I know my life has totally changed throughout this past year, but I can honestly say it has changed for the better.

 March 16, 2020.
 That was the last day I was in the office before what felt like the world shutting down.
 But it only took a few weeks and the Pennsylvania Workers’ Compensation Judges were back up and running virtually.
 It was very impressive how the workers’ compensation courts adapted so quickly!
 If the courts had not adjusted so fast, thousands of Pennsylvania injured workers would be left without benefits and no way of fighting to obtain those benefits owed to them.

 I have been working as a paralegal in the workers’ compensation world for the injured worker since 2008.
 No one could have predicted this past year and the changes that would be implemented in PA workers’ compensation.
 Judges adapted their practices and procedures almost instantly; attorneys went remote as well as their staffs.
 Offices including Pearson Koutcher Law are practically running paperless because most correspondence and exchange of documents can be done via email and WCAIS, the electronic filing system used in Pennsylvania workers’ compensation cases.
 Hearings are being conducted by Zoom, Skype, and Microsoft Teams, but the one constant factor that remained throughout the pandemic is communication.